HR2129/Restaurant-Order-Trends/README.markdown

 ## 📬 Contact

-For issues or suggestions, open a GitHub issue or contact the maintainer at [your-email@example.com](mailto:your-email@example.com).
+For issues or suggestions, open a GitHub issue or contact the maintainer at Rishi Dubey(mailto:dubeyrishi2002@gmail.com).